annachaykovska/Bready-Set-Go/README.md

 ## To Run
 Double click the file in the Bread/ directory called "BreadySetGo!!!.exe"

-## Controls (Keyboard)
+## Controls (Keyboard, it's broken)
 - **W**: Drive forwards
 - **A**: Drive left
 - **S**: Drive backwards
 - **D**: Drive right
 - **R**: Reset position to spawn

-Note: Works only when controller is unplugged
+Note: Keyboard controls were broken sometime during the merge-fest of this milestone.
+The functionnality is not important as it was meant for debug purposes for the most part.

 ## Controls (XBox Controller, plug-n-play)
 - **LT**: Brake/Reverse